SCPR/kpcc-data-team/data/2016-bus-shelters/README.md

 ##What's in this repo

-The **la_bus_shelters.011316.csv** file contains data on bus shelters provided to KPCC in January 2016.
+The **la_bus_shelters.011316.csv** file contains data on bus shelters.
 The file contains five columns from the PDF provided by Bureau of Street Services (id, furn_type, address, permit_issued and installed) as well as the latitude and longitude, which we geocoded.
+We received this file in January 2016.

 This data was behind [this map](http://projects.scpr.org/maps/bus-shelters/).